4GeeksAcademy/python-lists-loops-programming-exercises/exercises/09.1-For_loop_min_value/README.md

 ## 💡 Hints:

-+ Declare an Auxiliary Global Variable.
++ Declare an auxiliary global variable.

 + Set its value to a very big integer.